‘Knightfall’ Season 1: Recap Of Episode 8, ‘IV’

 The King does not believe this, and neither does Landry, when he discusses the matter with the Saracen, Rashid (Akin Gazi), and his mother, Anna (Gina McKee) in Episode 8 of Knightfall.
 Insisting the Holy Grail must be handed over to Pope Boniface (Jim Carter), Landry goes against the wishes of Rashid, his mother, and Godfrey (Sam Hazeldine).

-However, when the Pope finally arrives and takes the Grail, Landry sees that the Pope’s guard have numbered chain mail.
+However, when the Pope finally arrives and takes the Grail, Landry sees that the Pope’s guard has numbered chain mail.
 Therefore, the person in the letter Parsifal had from “IV” must be one of the Pope’s guards.
 It also implicates the Pope in the murder of the Templar master, Godfrey.
 Now that Landry knows Roland was working for the Pope, he decides it is time to confront Boniface.

 This goes as well as is to be expected and a battle breaks out.

-While all this is going on, the initiate that killed Parsifal (Bobby Schofield) in Episode 7 of Knightfall Season 1, is not only covering up the fact he committed murder, but also making sure many of the Templar army is deployed away from home when the Pope arrives to claim the Holy Grail.
+While all this is going on, the initiate that killed Parsifal (Bobby Schofield) in Episode 7 of Knightfall Season 1, is not only covering up the fact he committed murder but also making sure many of the Templar army is deployed away from home when the Pope arrives to claim the Holy Grail.

-Even with a depleted army, Landry gets help from the Saracens, and it eventually overcomes the Pope’s army that have made their way inside the Temple to attack.
+Even with a depleted army, Landry gets help from the Saracens, and it eventually overcomes the Pope’s army that has made their way inside the Temple to attack.

 As Rashid lies dying, he makes an announcement to Landry.